genix-project/genix/doc/benchmarking.md

 Benchmarking
 ============

-genix Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Genix Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling genix Core, the benchmarks can be run with:
+After compiling Genix Core, the benchmarks can be run with:
 `src/bench/bench_genix`

 The output will look similar to: